Wintellect/MSLearn/Building an AI Web App with Flask and Python/Includes/4-translate-text.md

 	export TRANSLATE_KEY=translator_text_api_key
 	```

 1. Navigate to http://localhost:5000 in your browser.
-Confirm that the page now contains a drop-down list for selecting a language just below the banner at the top of the page, as pictured below.
+Confirm that the page now contains a drop-down list for selecting a language, as pictured below.

 	![Selecting a language](media/select-language.png)

 	_Selecting a language_

-1. Select the language that you want to translate text into from the drop-down lost.
+1. Select the language that you want to translate text into from the drop-down list.
 Then click the **Upload Photo** and button and upload a picture that contains text.

 1. Confirm that after a brief pause, the text extracted from the photo and translated into the language you specified appears in a modal dialog.
 Then dismiss the dialog.